smuhammadh117/Projects/Bayesian Statistics/README.md

 jupyter notebook
 ```

-Then open the notebook (e.g., `notebook.ipynb`) in your browser.
+Then open the notebook BayesianProject-2.pynb in your browser.

 ## Methodology

-- Logistic regression modeled using PyMC with binomial likelihood
+- Run the pynb file which implements logistic regression modeled using PyMC with binomial likelihood
 - Fighter features include:
   - **SA**: Strikes Absorbed
   - **SD**: Striking Defense
   - **KO**: Knockout Power
   - **SS**: Standing Strikes
   - **GI**: Ground Impact (takedowns × submissions)
+- Once the testing is finished, the last cell can be used to run predictions on any fighters available within the MMAProject-2.csv file

 ### Model Fit